|Subject:||Specifying fully qualified domain name ( FQDN ) for SMTP communication|

 - Select Advanced Configuration tab

-- Specify a domain name for Smtp HELO domain.
+- Specify a domain name for SMTP HELO domain and Smtp Signature.

 - Click Save